 How did the implementation process go?

-Would you recommend other biotech startups to implement an informatics software like Labguru from the start?
+Would you recommend other biotech startups to implement a lab management software like Labguru from the start?

 Has Labguru proved useful to you?

 Definitely.
-We use the ELN quite extensively and make heavy use of the inventory system as well.
-The most important feature in Labguru, in my opinion, is the native integration between the ELN and the inventory system where samples can be linked with experiments.
-We work on antibody discovery and development, and this native integration allows us to look up, in just a few seconds, every experiment that a specific antibody was ever used in.
+We use the ELN extensively and make heavy use of the inventory system as well.
+The most important feature of Labguru, in my opinion, is the native integration between the ELN and the inventory system where samples can be linked with experiments.
+We work on antibody discovery and development, and this native integration allows us to look up, in just a few seconds, every experiment where a specific antibody was ever used.
 That’s really powerful for understanding the unique properties of antibodies we’re discovering for the eventual treatment of allergic diseases.

-Apart from that, the support team has been responsive and helpful, the growth in features has been impressive, and I’ve particularly enjoyed implementing a number of workflows that allow us to automate manual, repetitive tasks.
+Crucially, we’ve also found the Labguru support team to be extremely responsive and helpful, the growth in features has been impressive, and I’ve particularly enjoyed implementing several workflows that allow us to automate manual, repetitive tasks.

 “The most important feature in Labguru is the native integration between the ELN and the inventory system…It allows us to look up, in just a few seconds, every experiment that a specific antibody was ever used in.”